Small-scale project management: Adopting an agile approach

-There is a focus on learning in agile project management methodologies that uses iterative reflection as an organisational tool.
+There is a focus on learning in agile project management methodologies that uses iterative reflection as an organizational tool.
 Agile is about learning in real environments rather than by modeling and simulation.
 This is achieved by breaking the project into "time boxes" or stages sometimes referred to as "sprints".
 At the end of each 'time box" the project team review and evaluate using a risk tool asking what have we learnt from this stage and what will we now change.
 The PID after a review might change fundamentally according to what has been learnt.